Brain MRI denied for headache: what to check first

 Common mistakes

-Common mistakes include appealing without the denial wording, assuming every headache MRI denial is final, skipping the provider chart review, and failing to ask whether a peer-to-peer or updated notes could resolve the issue faster than a formal appeal.
+Common mistakes include appealing without the denial wording, assuming every headache MRI denial is final, skipping provider chart review, and failing to ask whether peer-to-peer review or updated notes could resolve the issue faster than a formal appeal.

 Related help